nuxt-themes/docus/docs/content/index.md

 ---
 menu: false
 template: landing
-title: Documentation generator based on Nuxt and Tailwind.
+title: Documentation Generator based on Nuxt and Windi.
+description: >-
-description: Write in markdown, use Vue components, add style with TailwindCSS and enjoy the power of Nuxt.
+  Write pages in markdown, use Vue components, add style with Windi CSS and enjoy the power of Nuxt with a blazing fast developer experience.
 hero:
   cta: [Get started, /get-started/installation]
   secondary: [Open on GitHub, https://github.com/nuxtlabs/docus]